 Highlighting and reinvigorating historic character and significance is a craft that demands careful and thoughtful design solutions.
-Cushing Terrell’s team of historic preservationists are equipped with knowledge of the most granular aspects of the built environment that transcend a moment in time.
+Cushing Terrell’s team of historic preservationists is equipped with knowledge of the most granular aspects of the built environment — aspects that transcend a moment in time.

 Cushing Terrell’s Historic Preservation team offers a wide range of historic preservation design, reporting, and planning services throughout the United States.